Shopping Links

 US DVD Review

-The DVD is pretty good by USM standards of the time.
+The DVD was pretty good by USM standards of the time.
 It has a nice video transfer, good audio (Japanese and English Stereo), and an English subtitle track.
 Special features are slim unless you use a computer, though; a funky little application on the disc (a crusty OS9 one for Mac users) lets you access scripts, a passable gallery of images, and the storyboards for two scenes.
 One positive note is that this disc actually includes the main cast members in both English and Japanese on the disc jacket (as USM started doing at some point, the info is printed on the inside of the cover, and the case is transparent).
 Plus, they left in the Japanese credits, so you'll find a complete translation here.
-The disc is also available in a 2-pack with the sequel, Breakthrough.
+The disc was also available in a 2-pack with the sequel, Breakthrough.

-Content Guide
+Parental Guide

 Has a fair amount of non-erotic nudity early on and is generally violent, though not particularly serious about it.
 USM's 13-up is about right, though much of it doesn't even feel quite that serious.